-Comment on the adequacy of faculty/resident ratios in each of the following areas: teaching, research supervision, laboratory, clinic and seminar sessions.
+Comment on the adequacy of faculty/resident ratios in each of the following areas: microscopic and radiological teaching, research supervision, laboratory, clinic and seminar sessions.

 3.2.6 Faculty members must be involved in continuing professional development.
 The program must show evidence of an ongoing faculty development plan.